tiangroup-uofa/research-container-images/README.md

 # Research Container Images Collection

-This repository hosts container `Dockerfile`s for research-oriented workflows, scientific visualization and miscellaneous tasks.
-The aim is to provide repeatable and portable environments, across different users, computational environments and architectures within and beyond the group.
+This repository hosts container `Dockerfile`s for research-oriented workflows, scientific visualization and miscellaneous tasks, aiming to provide repeatable and portable environments for daily research.

 > [!NOTE]
 > Public images are hosted on the GitHub Container Registry [ghcr.io](ghcr.io).